SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 You may use a WildShape form to restore a spent spell slot, up to the maximum of a 3rd level spell slot.
 Alternatively, you may spend a 3rd level or higher spell slot to regain up to 2 WildShape forms.
 You can use it once per long rest.

-# Peregrination Touched

-Increase one of your mental attributes by 1, to a maximum of 20.
-You gain the ability to cast the long strider, expeditious retreat, and spider climb spells once per long rest and you can cast these spells with your spell slots.

 # Peregrination Touched [Cha]

 Increase your Charisma attribute by 1, to a maximum of 20.